gototheskinny/MotionPhotoMuxerGUI/README.md

 GUI

 Written by ChatGPT 3.5 March 24 2023.
 Guided AND Debugged by ME(i don't know anything about py coding) for **HOURS**

-*****For GUI you also need: a Windows PC that supports python 3.
+For GUI you also need: a **Windows** PC that supports python **3**.
-And you need to run this "requirement installer" .bat to use it properly.
+And you need to run [this](https://github.com/gototheskinny/MotionPhotoMuxerGUI/blob/main/req.bat) "requirement installer" .bat to use it properly.

 You need the MotionPhotoMuxerGUI.pyw and ***MotionPhotoMuxer.py*** in the same directory or folder.